 EPA’s Sustainable Materials Management (SMM) Strategic Plan for fiscal years 2017 – 2022 identifies advancing SMM in the Built Environment – that is, our nation’s roads, buildings, bridges, and other infrastructure – as a key priority area.

 On this page:

 The built environment touches all aspects of our lives, encompassing the buildings we live in, the distribution systems that provide us with water and electricity, and the roads, bridges, and transportation systems we use to get from place to place.
 It can generally be described as the man-made or modified structures that provide people with living, working, and recreational spaces.
-Creating all these spaces and systems requires enormous quantities of materials; it is estimated over 800 billion tons of natural resourcesExit are stored in the built environment alone.
+Creating all these spaces and systems requires enormous quantities of materials.

 SMM, the use and reuse of materials in the most productive and sustainable way over their entire life cycles, can help the U.S. address its material and resource needs in the built environment while remaining competitive in the global economy.
 The application of SMM in the built environment includes practices such as: